Best Columbus Brunches

 Skillet — 410 E Whittier St, Columbus, OH 43206

-This is the place that makes you say “I want to go to there.”
+This is the place that makes you say “I want to go there.”
 Skillet offers a unique, chef-driven seasonal menu that rewards early birds.
 Arrive too late, and you’ll miss out on some of the limited ingredients that make this such a special spot.
-The menu is described as “ingredient driven with complex flavors,” and they will run out of select items when they’re busy.
+The menu is described as “ingredient-driven with complex flavors,” and they will run out of select items when they’re busy.
 Because of its cozy size, Skillet does not recommend parties over four people.
 My personal recommendation is the sweet Cheese Blintzes, griddled crepes filled with ricotta, tart cherries, and unique blend of spices.

 The Market Italian Village — 1022 Summit Street, Columbus, OH 43201

 This former corner-store represents a big change in the neighborhood!
 The Italian VIllage Market opened in 2014, replacing the Saveway Mart carry-out.
-Now residents can grab a third wave espresso drink, fresh daily pastries, produce, and many other speciality items like truffle oil and local honey.
+Now residents can grab a third wave espresso drink, fresh daily pastries, produce, and many other specialty items like truffle oil and local honey.
 In addition, the market offers gourmet meals featuring unique, seasonal ingredients and charcuterie cut in-house.
 And to entice parents of children under 12 to visit on the weekend, the Market offers free meals for kids!

 Bleu & Fig — 4622 N High St, Columbus, OH 43214